 Yell at your other coworkers to keep it down.
 If you work from home yell at your family.
 But if you must use the mute button, use it as a stall tactic so you can think of something to say when you are called upon.

 Have a snack

-If some schedules a call during breakfast hours (8am to 9am) or really anytime after, have nice crunchy snack.
+If some schedule a call during breakfast hours (8am to 9am) or really anytime after, have a nice crunchy snack.
 Don’t forget to leave your mic off mute.

 Tell everyone you just got the meeting notice even though it’s been on the schedule for days.
 You could also blame it on another meeting or that you were “heads down” working on a tough problem.
-Be prepared for passive agressive statements
+Be prepared for passive-aggressive statements

 Make sure people can see your screen.

-Don’t trust the techology, after you share your screen make sure you ask the important followup question of “Can you see my screen”.
+Don’t trust the technology, after you share your screen make sure you ask the important follow-up question “Can you see my screen”.

 Question the Question

 Ask a follow-up question anytime someone tries to call you out.
 Redirection is your ally.
-Alway blame your faults on an insufficient functional spec or someone not on the call.
+Always blame your faults on an insufficient functional spec or someone not on the call.

 You must be logged in to post a comment.